 Nest removal is not a do-it-yourself project, or at least it shouldn’t be because such action can aggravate the colony and cause the hornets to sting.

-Our professional exterminators are most likely to inspect a nest during daylight hours and return to remove it at night when the majority of the hornets are in their shelter, which maximizes the efficiency of removal.
+Our professional exterminators are most likely to inspect a nest during daylight hours and return to remove it later in the evening when the majority of the hornets are in their shelter, which maximizes the efficiency of removal.

 Residential pest control is just one of the many special services we offer.